 This might seem like a difficult conversation to have with a small child, but Faber actually suggests some very simple language for this predicament, such as: “Some people like to pretend there's a tooth fairy.
 I don't like to play that game.
 I like to play other games, like...”

 How to not spoil the Fairy for other kids

 So, let’s say your kid has grasped the idea that the tooth fairy is actually something made up, that’s just for fun.
 But what about other kids?
 According to a study done back in 2014, about 40-60% of children believe in the tooth fairy.
 Which is kind of a lot, when you think about it.
-How do you keep them from shattering the fairy dreams of their friends?
+How do you keep your child from shattering the fairy dreams of their friends?
 How do you keep them from sauntering into school and shouting their truth far and wide?

 “If you have an inkling that your adult friends will be upset if your child tells their kid the truth about the tooth fairy, you can tell your kid that,” King says.
 “Say, ‘Johnny’s parents want him to believe that the tooth fairy is real.
 They might be upset if you told Johnny that it’s just pretend.’”

 But King acknowledges that it’s very hard for little kids to keep secrets.
 “If your kid tells anyway, no doubt he or she will have a robust discussion in which little Johnny defends his world view and your child presents the opposing argument.
 That’s not such a terrible thing.
 Johnny will probably continue to believe his parents over the neighbor kid.
 And if he doesn’t, then his parents will have to face the challenge of having a discussion about the nature of reality with their own child.”